 Prayer reveals the wholeness that was there all along but was hidden underneath the layers of protection that we wore: busyness, worry, the need for control.
 As Thomas Merton writes in his poem, Hagia Sophia,

 There is in all visible things an invisible fecundity, a dimmed

 light, a meek namelessness, a hidden wholeness....This

 is at once my own being, my own nature, and the Gift of my Creator's

 Thought and Art within me...

-When we are swimming through the depths, prayer is a rope that connects us back to the surface, to the amazing fullness and beauty of life.
+When we are lost in the darkness and searching for answers, prayer is a rope that connects us to the amazing fullness, beauty, and truths of life.
 To who we really are.
 To the love that surrounds us always if we stop to look for it.
-Prayer allows us to be in the dark spaces without getting lost.

 Through prayer we can find our way back to what is real in us and all around us.
-And we can see in the daylight, as we come up from the darkness of the cave, the truths about ourselves that we might otherwise miss.
 We can see everything around us as it really is and everyone as they are.
 We can see that we are all just human beings spinning around on this tiny planet together.
 We can be whole and we can see that wholeness with its imperfections but know that it is us.
 And it is filled with beauty and love.